This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Greece.

 Are arbitration clauses considered separable from the main contract?

+Yes.
 The separability doctrine is well established both in case law as well as in legal literature.
 It is also provided for in article 16 para.
 1 L. 2735/1999 which incorporates verbatim the respective provision of the Model Law.
 Hence, the invalidity, illegality or termination of the underlying contract does not adversely affect the arbitration clause and vice versa.
 Furthermore, since the arbitration agreement is considered a separate agreement it may be governed by a law different than that of the underlying contract.

 Is there anything particular to note in your jurisdiction with regard to multi-party or multi-contract arbitration?

-The issues of multi-party or multi-contract arbitration are not regulated in the GrCCP or in L. 2735/1999.
-Despite the absence of specific provisions though, it is accepted that by virtue of a submission agreement i.e. an arbitration agreement concluded ex post referring to existing disputes, claims arising under multiple contracts could be submitted to a single arbitral proceeding.
+The issues of multi-party or multi-contract arbitration are not regulated explicitly in the GrCCP or in L. 2735/1999.
+Despite the absence of specific provisions though, it is accepted that by virtue of a submission agreement i.e. an arbitration agreement concluded ex post as to existing disputes, claims arising under multiple contracts could be submitted to a single arbitral proceeding.

 The situation is drastically different with regard to arbitration clauses concerning future disputes.
 This is because such clauses are deemed intrinsically linked to the given legal relationship under which these disputes are anticipated to arise.
 In domestic arbitration, said nexus is reflected to article 868 GrCCP which provides that legal relationship under which future disputes are anticipated to arise must be clearly stipulated in the arbitration clause as a prerequisite for its validity.
 But also with regard to international commercial arbitration, the intrinsic nexus between the arbitration clause concerning future disputes and a specific underlying legal relationship is deemed undeniable by case law and legal literature.
 In light of the above, claims arising under multiple contracts are claims arising under different legal relationships linked to different arbitration clauses.
 Hence, in the absence of a rule allowing for such a consolidation under Greek law, neither arbitral tribunals nor State Courts may impose it upon the parties.
 This holds true even if the several arbitration clauses are identical or at least compatible and even if the contracts and/or the disputes at hand are interrelated and/or pose essentially the same factual and legal questions.
 That being said, party autonomy may allow for such a consolidation of claims arising under different contracts in one single arbitration proceeding.
 Indeed, provided that the express consent of all parties involved is granted, multiple claims arising under multiple contracts, even signed by different parties, could be tried in a single arbitration.
 An obvious predicament would be the incompatibility of the various arbitration clauses.
 However, the agreeing parties may overcome this problem as well by amending the existing arbitration clauses (in all actuality such an arrangement could amount to a new submission agreement).